changbingY/changbingY.github.io/_pages/about.md

 ## Research Interests
 My research is at the intersection of linguistics and AI.
 My work mainly focuses on multilingual LLMs, Multi-agent system, language technologies, and linguistically grounded AI evaluation.
+My research studies how LLMs represent, generalize, and reason across languages, and how these models can be adapted into practical tools.

 ---
 <p style="color: red;"><strong>I am currently on the job market and actively seeking research positions in both academia and industry.
 Please feel free to reach out if you think there might be a good fit!</strong></p>